-Apartment buildings located on the campus of the College of Saint Benedict are equipped with smoke detectors in each room and in the hallways.
+Apartment buildings located on the CSB campus are equipped with smoke detectors in each room and in the hallways.
 Pull stations are located by building exits and each building is monitored by a central alarm system.
 Each student room is also equipped with strobe and bell alarms.
 Annual inspections of fire alarm systems are coordinated through Facilities Management.

 All apartment buildings are fully equipped with fire sprinkling systems.
 Annual inspections are conducted by a private company contracted by the College and are coordinated through the Physical Plant.
 Fire extinguishers are installed in each kitchen.
 Fire extinguishers and emergency lighting equipment are checked monthly by maintenance staff.
-Annual fire extinguisher inspections are conducted by a private company contracted by the College.
+Annual fire extinguisher inspections are conducted by a private company contracted by CSB.
 Maintenance and inspections are coordinated through Facilities Management.